Grynn-GmbH/Swiss-ERPNext/README.md

 ### Usage

-Using Swiss-QR-Bill-ERPNext is fully automated, you just need to create a Sales Invoice and It Generates the PDF and Attaches it to Sales Invoice
+Using Swiss-QR-Bill-ERPNext is fully automated.
+A QR Bill is generated and attached to the "Sales Invoice" doctype when Sales Invoice is "Submitted".

+---

 ## ESTV-SuisseTax-FX